xbpTbfk/BI-Executive-Dashboard-Group-7/README.md

 2. Configure Environment

-   Go to folder bi_agent which file name is .env and fill in your credentials:
+   Go to folder bi_agent and rename .example.env to .env and fill in your credentials:

    ```
    # Google API Key